 Whenever customers suffer injuries from slip and fall accidents, falling merchandise, assault, and any other type of accident at any one of the Home Depot stores, they must immediately seek medical attention.

 At times, serious injuries may not be so obvious.
 It is important to note that some injuries can take time to manifest, while other minor injuries sustained can turn into complicated medical issues.
 Home Depot accident victims must immediately get a medical evaluation to understand the extent of the injuries and start medical treatment.

 The more you prolong medical attention after an accident, the more you risk jeopardizing your personal injury claim and incurring high medical expenses for which you may not even receive compensation.

 Under California premises liability law, property owners or occupiers have a legal duty to ensure their property is reasonably safe for their customers and warn customers about any hazards on the premises, including parking lots.
-If a property owner fails to maintain safe conditions on their property or warn customers about potential hazards, they may be liable for any injuries sustained by a customer in an accident.
+Suppose a property owner fails to maintain safe conditions on their property or warn customers about potential hazards.
+In that case, they may be liable for any injuries sustained by a customer in an accident.

-For example, if there is an oil leak or wet floor in one of the store’s aisles, and it is brought to the attention of the employee who slacks off rather than removing the hazard, the store will be responsible for a Home Depot slip and fall accident.
+For example, if an oil leak or wet floor in one of the store’s aisles is brought to the employee’s attention who slacks off rather than removing the hazard, the store will be responsible for a Home Depot slip and fall accident.
 However, if the employee immediately cleans the floor and places a warning sign, the store may not be liable for any slip and fall accidents.